 A zany imagination that has gone into the film.
 Dahl and the design team have let their imaginations roam in terms of nonsense absurdities – lickable wallpaper, a room built entirely in halves, hallways with a series of doors that travel down into tiny perspective, rivers and waterfalls of chocolate, flowers with petals that are edible cups of tea, giant nonsensical vehicles.
 The costume and set design people have a great deal of fun, managing to use every available colour of the spectrum, seemingly all at once.

 What gives Willy Wonka and the Chocolate Factory an alarmingly sinister undertow is the character of Willy Wonka himself.
-I must confess to an intense dislike of Gene Wilder as an actor.
-Every performance he gives is irritatingly over-the-top.
-It is like Wilder has no other mode other than overwrought exaggeration and delivering dialogue in upper case.
+I must confess to a dislike of Gene Wilder as an actor.
+Every performance he would give was irritatingly over-the-top.
+It is as though Wilder had no other mode other than overwrought exaggeration and delivering dialogue in upper case.
 That said, Willy Wonka may actually be Wilder’s best performance, or at least one that is perfectly suited to his particular manner.
 Wonka could have been played as a perfectly innocuous character – as a genial Santa Claus-character, for instance.
 However, the very casting of Gene Wilder adds an ambiguousness to it.
 He comes across as a clown who is not entirely in full charge of his faculties and displays a disturbingly nonchalant indifference as punishments are dished out.
 By failing to play the part as sinister, this conversely serves to make the menacing element seem even more so.
 Peter Ostrum, it should also be said, is perfectly cast as Charlie.

 Throughout the 1990s, a Willy Wonka remake was toyed with, at one point purported to have starred shock rocker Marilyn Manson in the title role.
 This finally emerged under the story’s original title as the disappointing Charlie and the Chocolate Factory (2005), directed by Tim Burton and starring Johnny Depp as Willy Wonka.
 This was followed by Wonka (2023), a Willy Wonka origin story starring Timothee Chalamet.
 There was also the further animated Tom and Jerry: Willy Wonka and the Chocolate Factory (2017).